Skip To Main Content

 Spiritual Direction Program

-Originally published in the National Catholic Educational Association Momentum magazine in March 2018.
-For more information about the SMR Spiritual Direction program, please contact Mr. Greg DeStefano
+For more information about the SMR Spiritual Direction program, please contact Mr. James Parker.

 Spiritual Direction Program Provides Students with Tools to Become Closer to God